 His name clearly defines the breed and differs it from the other Swiss Cattle Dogs.

-Although the Appenzeller Cattle Dog has found many admirers, it is hard to find puppies for sale of this breed, especially outside Switzerland.
+Although the Appenzeller Cattle Dog has found many admirers, puppies for sale are hard to find, especially outside Switzerland.
 Only the responsible and careful breeding will allow the stabilization and consolidation of the natural and distinctive hereditary characteristics of the breed.
-Check Appenzell Cattle Dog puppies for sale